govex/performance-based-budgeting/README.md

 ### Performance-Based Budgeting
+##### by Lena Geraghty and Katherine Klosek
+with contributions from Kristen Ahearn and Carter Hewgley

 Performance-based budgeting is the allocation of funds based on programmatic results that contribute to organizational goals.
 For governments, performance-based budgeting uses evidence to maximize the allocation of funds toward programs that work and away from those that don’t.